 Best car insurance companies in St. Louis

-In our search for the best car insurance in St. Louis, we considered several key factors, including customer service, overall customer satisfaction, financial strength and price.
+In our search for the best car insurance in St. Louis, we considered several key factors, including coverages, discount options, customer service and satisfaction, financial strength and price.
 All our top picks have earned above average regional average scores in J.D.
-Power’s 2020 U.S. Auto Insurance Satisfaction Study, with four ranking among the top five.
-Each of our best St. Louis car insurance companies has A (Excellent) or higher AM Best financial strength ratings, and three have earned A++ (Superior) ratings.
-And three of our choices offer lower than average annual premiums for St. Louis drivers.
-We also looked for providers that offer the types of benefits automobile owners look for in an insurance company, like discount programs and online capabilities.
+Power’s 2020 U.S. Auto Insurance Satisfaction Study, with four ranking among the top five, and three companies offering lower-than-average annual premiums for St. Louis drivers.

 |Insurance company||J.D.
 Power score||Average annual premium for minimum coverage||Average annual premium for full coverage|